Katherine Ryan: Actress

 As an actress, Ryan has appeared on numerous television series in the UK, including the sitcoms Campus, Episodes and Badults.
-Ryan stars in the August 2020 season 1, Netflix comedy The Duchess, based on a single mother's life in London; she is credited as its writer, executive producer, and creator.
+Ryan starred in the Netflix comedy The Duchess, based on a single mother's life in London; she is credited as its writer, executive producer, and creator.

+Ryan appeared in the eighteenth season finale of Murdoch Mysteries, "We Take Care of Our Own" (April 14, 2025), as Kiera Ryan, who is a woman ahead of her time, a stand up comedienne.

 Other work

 On 6 June 2014, YouTube comedy duo Jack and Dean released a music video for their song "Consent" featuring Ryan in an acting role.

-In 2015 and 2016 Ryan wrote a weekly column in the British entertainment magazine NME.
+In 2015 and 2016, Ryan wrote a weekly column in the British entertainment magazine NME.
 In 2016 she featured in Disney XD and Teletoon's animated television series Counterfeit Cat, where she voiced Ranceford, the stuck-up, white, odd-eyed cat and leader of the Sunshine Circle for Cats.

-In 2021 Ryan hosted the six-part reality competition All That Glitters: Britain's Next Jewellery Star on BBC2.
+In 2021, Ryan hosted the six-part reality competition All That Glitters: Britain's Next Jewellery Star on BBC2.
 Also in 2021 she presented the ITV2 dating show Ready to Mingle.